 But what is causing the increased risk of more violent Grey Swans?
-Scientists claim that global warming (surprise!) may have something to do with it.
+Scientists claim that warmer weather may have something to do with it.

 A Downgrade from a Black Swan